Newfoundland and Labrador: Where to stay, shop and explore this summer

 A breeze rattles through the rigging of the small ships sheltered in Quidi Vidi Harbour.
 Bearded fishermen stand around a sorting table and watch one of their own gut a haul of cod.
 It’s a scene that has played out in this small community on the edge of downtown St. John’s for hundreds of years.

-The French and the English fought an important battle for control over Newfoundland here in the late 18th century, but it’s otherwise been pretty quiet since then.
+The French and the English fought an important battle for control over Newfoundland here in the late 18 th century, but it’s otherwise been pretty quiet since then.
 In the mid-1990s, the old seafood plant was turned into Quidi Vidi Brewing and, in 2012, the Quidi Vidi Plantation, a craft incubator for local artisans opened.
 Three years ago chef Todd Perrin rescued one of the oldest Irish style cottages in North America and opened Mallard Cottage, a restaurant that’s helped put Newfoundland cooking on the map.

 This year and next will bring the most substantial changes to the area.
 “We’re basically redeveloping around 30 per cent of the whole harbourfront of Quidi Vidi Village,” Perrin, who is spearheading many of the changes, says.
 First up this spring is the Inn by Mallard Cottage, eight rooms spread across two buildings that represent the village’s first hotel.
 “They’re like big sisters to Mallard Cottage, Perrin says.
 “So it’s a similar style of architecture, but much larger.”